AlexanderJCS/JANGL/README.md

 ## Compiling Source

-To compile the source code, run `mvn clean install`.
-Find the resulting jar file in the output directory and follow the [installing JANGL](#installing-jangl) instructions to incorporate it into your project.
+To compile the source code to a jar, follow [these instructions](https://www.jetbrains.com/help/idea/compiling-applications.html#compile_module) with IntelliJ.

 ## Examples